shreya0154/chatApp/README.md

-# for backend code - go to "backend" branch
+heyChat is a chatting platform implemented using MERN stack and socket.io

-# for frontend code - go to "frontend" branch
+for backend code - go to "backend" branch for frontend code - go to "frontend" branch